pratapladhani/mcs-labs/labs/mbr-prep-sharepoint-agent/README.md

 #### Upload MBR documents

+> [!IMPORTANT]
+> **For training participants:** If you are following this lab as part of a guided training session, the MBR documents have already been uploaded to SharePoint at the location specified in your **Lab Resources**.
+You can skip this use case and proceed directly to [Use Case #2](#-use-case-2-build-and-deploy-mbr-agent).

 8. Navigate to the [sample files folder](/assets/sample-files/) and download the sample files

 9. Select `Documents` in the left navigation